Quinver/FlashCards-Angular/README.md

 ## Local Install
 To run it I've decided on docker.
-Only tested on my own arch(btw) system, will test it later on windows.
+Tested it on my arch(btw) system and on my windows desktop.

 #### Linux: